Thuja trees - universal plants

 The soil in which the shrub will grow should be fertile, loose and damp.
 Barren, dry soils cause the plants to wither, and their needles become brown.
 One needs to pay attention to the needs of particular types of thujas - each variety needs a different land.
 You might also purchase a potting soil mix prepared specifically for conifers.
 You can also mix composted pine bark with peat moss.

 The spot for planting needs to be prepared accordingly.
 Get rid of all the weeds within 30-40 cm radius.
 For a hedgerow, weed out a 60 cm wide strip of land.
 Dig out a hole or multiple holes - they should be 2-3 times longer and wider that the root ball of your thuja.

 How far apart to plant thuja trees?

 If you want a dense hedge, plant your thuja trees every 60 cm.
 If you plant them every 80 cm, they will form a row of trees.
 Make sure to keep a distance from the fence (around 50-60 cm).
 It will allow the plants to grow freely.
-Thuja green giant will form a high hedge which is quite a useful decoration for any garden.
+Thuja green giant will form a high hedge which makes a functional decoration for any garden.
 It protects your house from noise, wind and pollution.

-Fill the holes halfway with the soil mix (either purchased at store or the one you prepared yourself).
+Fill the holes halfway with the soil mix (either purchased in a store or the one you prepared yourself).
 Then all you need to do is:

 - Place the plant vertically and cover the roots with soil.